Empress Wang (Gaozong): As empress

 By this point, however, Empress Wang was facing a major threat from a different romantic rival.
 When Emperor Gaozong was crown prince, he had been attracted by the beauty of one of Emperor Taizong's concubines, Consort Wu.
 After Emperor Taizong's death, all of his concubines who did not bear children were housed at Ganye Temple (感業寺) to be Buddhist nuns.
-In either 650 or 651, when Emperor Gaozong was visiting Ganye Temple to offer incense to Buddha, when he saw Consort Wu.
+In either 650 or 651, when Emperor Gaozong was visiting Ganye Temple to offer incense to Buddha, he saw Consort Wu.
 Both of them wept.
 When Empress Wang heard this, she, wanting to divert Emperor Gaozong's favor from Consort Xiao, secretly instructed Consort Wu to grow her hair back, while suggesting to Emperor Gaozong that he take her as a concubine.
 Consort Wu was intelligent and full of machinations, and therefore, when she first returned to the palace, she acted humbly and flattered Empress Wang, who trusted her greatly and recommended her to Emperor Gaozong.
 Soon, Emperor Gaozong became enamored with Consort Wu.
 Both Empress Wang and Consort Xiao lost favor, and soon, they realized the seriousness of the situation and joined forces to try to alienate Consort Wu from Emperor Gaozong but were unsuccessful.
 In particular, Empress Wang was described as being unable or unwilling to make friends among Emperor Gaozong's other concubines, ladies in waiting, and servants, a situation aggravated by the fact that her mother Lady Liu and uncle Liu Shi were disrespectful to the other concubines.
-By contrast, Consort Wu cultivated relationships with other concubines, ladies in waiting, and servants, particularly those that Empress Wang had offended, and she further distributed the rewards she received with them.
+By contrast, Consort Wu cultivated relationships with other concubines, ladies in waiting, and servants, particularly those that Empress Wang had offended, and she further distributed the rewards she received among them.
 So, Consort Wu took virtual control of the palace from the hands of Empress Wang, who was in charge of it, without her getting a whiff of the matter, and Consort Wu encouraged the crew both near her and at the palace door to spy on and slander Empress Wang.

 However, the situation came to a head in 654.
 Consort Wu had given birth to a daughter, and after birth, Empress Wang visited her.
 Shortly thereafter, the child was found dead, and the Empress Wang accused of murdering the girl.
-Consort Wu took this opportunity to convince Emperor Gaozong that Empress Wang had killed their daughter and she wanted to get rid of Empress Wang in this way (Historians believe that Lady Wu's ambitions were such that she killed her daughter to oust Empress Wang.)
+Consort Wu took this opportunity to convince Emperor Gaozong that Empress Wang had killed their daughter, with a view to get rid of Empress Wang (historians believe that Lady Wu's ambitions were such that she killed her daughter to oust Empress Wang).